holgerroth/NVFlare/research/auto-fl-research/templates/mutation_report.md

 ## Next mutation

-Narrow the kept local-only mixup axis around `0.2`: test `--mixup_alpha 0.15` and `0.3` under the current FedNova/FedDyn/FedDrift best stack.
-Do not implement FedMix/MAFL averaged-data exchange.
+Test one regularization interaction under the kept mixup stack: `--mixup_alpha 0.2` with `weight_decay=3.0e-4` and `4.0e-4`.
+Keep the communication/evaluation budget fixed and do not continue alpha-only jitter.